 - Premier Motor Auctions v Lloyds Bank and PwC

 - Graiseley Properties & Ors v Barclays Bank plc, widely recognised as a “test case” for LIBOR misrepresentation claims

-In the area of competition law, David has acted for claimants in a number of follow-on cartel damages claims, including claims brought in the English High Court in relation to the Paraffin Wax and Marine Hose cartels.
+In the area of competition law, David has acted for claimants in several follow-on cartel damages claims, including High Court claims arising from the Paraffin Wax and Marine Hose cartels.

-King's College, Postgraduate Diploma in EC Competition Law (Merit)
+Postgraduate Diploma in EC Competition Law, King's College

 Solicitor, England and Wales